javo0101/introGIS/lessons.md

 ## Create a New Map and Add Your Data from QGIS to ArcGIS

-Now let's import and format our neighborhoods shapefile.
+Now, let's import and format our neighborhoods shapefile.

 1. Click on **Add**.
 2. Click **Add Layer from File**.
 3. Select **Choose File**.
-And navigate to where you have the compressed `NYCntaPerBlack` file saved on your computer.
+Then navigate to where you have the compressed `NYCntaPerBlack` file saved on your computer.
 4. Feel free to leave the option "Generalize features for web display" selected.
-I've tried making maps with both this option and "Keep original features" and I've never noticed any difference.
+I've tried making maps with both this option and "Keep original features" and I've never noticed any difference.<!-- Could there be a difference for mobile features, etc.? -->
 5. Click **Import Layer**.

-You should now see something that looks like a map of New York City, colored in by the Borough or another attribute.
-ArcGIS automatically selects an attribute to use to show on the map.
+You should now see something that looks like a map of New York City, where some automatic attribute (for example, borough) has been chosen by ArcGIS for coloration.
+In the example below, ArcGIS has automatically selected borough as an attribute to color on the map.

 ![Screenshot detailing what the map's styling looks like after the steps above](images/shapefileimport.png)

 # Changing the Map Style

-Let's change the attribute so that it shows the percent Black population of New York City's neighborhoods.
+Let's change the attribute so that colors instead represent the percentage of Black population in New York City's neighborhoods.

 1. Under **Choose an attribute to show**, select `BINHP` which stands for Black Non-Hispanic Population.
 2. Click around with the Drawing Styles to see which you think works best.
-I would suggest using the first option, a choropleth map style that shows the value by the intensity of the color.<!-- todo: new term for the glossary: cloropleth -->
+I would suggest using the first option, a choropleth map style that shows the value by the intensity of the color.<!-- TODO: new term for the glossary: cloropleth -->

 Let's change the color to something that makes sense.

 1. In the **Counts and Amounts** (Color) box click **Options**.
 2. Click **Symbols**, and change the color.
-I'm selecting the black/white color ramp since I think it fits in with the story I'm trying to tell.
+I'm selecting the black/white color ramp since I think it fits in with the story I'm trying to tell.<!-- TODO: Should we add "color ramp" as a glossary term? -->
 3. Once you've chosen your color ramp, click **OK**.
 4. Optional: You can click on **Classify** if you want to change how the data is visualized and how many categories are created.
 "Natural breaks" is a good option because it increases variability between classes while decreasing it within classes.
 5. Click the **OK** button at the bottom of the Layers Panel.